 Any student who defaces school property will serve the appropriate consequence(s) as deemed warranted by school administration.
-In addition, as prescribed in MGL, Chapter 231, Section 85G, the student along with his/her parent/guardian will be held responsible (through action, financially, or a combination of both) for restoring the property to its original appearance.
+In addition, as prescribed in MGL, Chapter 231, Section 85G, the student along with the principal's parent/guardian will be held responsible (through action, financially, or a combination of both) for restoring the property to its original appearance.